Preview: Wolves at Warriors | Minnesota Timberwolves

 Current Injury Report:

-Wolves: Juancho Hernangómez (Health and Safety Protocols), and Karl-Anthony Towns (Health and Safety Protocols) are OUT.
+Wolves: Jarret Culver (Left Ankle Sprain), Juancho Hernangómez (Health and Safety Protocols), and Karl-Anthony Towns (Health and Safety Protocols) are OUT.
 D’Angelo Russell (Right Quad Contusion) is QUESTIONABLE.

 Warriors: Alen Smailagić (Right Knee Arthroscopy), Marquese Chriss (Right Syndesmosis Ankle with a Fibular Fracture Injury), and Klay Thompson (Right Achilles Tendon Repair) are OUT.